hmoragrega/workers/README.md

 or wrappers.

 #### Builder Jobs
-Some time you want to share data across job execution within the same worker.
+Sometimes you want to share data across job execution within the same worker.

-For example, you could share a buffer of pre-allocated memory.
+For this you can use a job builder to indicate that every worker that joins the pool will have its own job.

-In this case you can use a job builder to indicate that every worker that joins the pool will have its own job.
+**NOTE:** in this case, the jobs are not going to be running concurrently, making much easier to avoid data races.

 ```go
 // JobBuilder is a job that needs to be built during